sagemath/trac_to_gh/Issue 3680.md

 # Issue 3680: NumberFieldFractionalIdeal should not be a subclass of Ideal_generic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3680

 Original creator: dmharvey